Christinamawel/indecision/Log.md

 ---Sunday 2/20---
 3:00 - 4:30 Continued studying video learning about different class types in kotlin, interfaces, type casting, and started learning about kotlin collections. got to 5:30:00 of the video

+---Friday 2/25---
+1:00 - 1:20 add README.md and project proposal

+1:20 - 2:20 continue video learning about more kotlin collections (lists, maps, ArrayLists) and lambda expressions